Sculpture in the Indian subcontinent: Satavahana art

 Bimbisara with his royal cortege issuing from the city of Rajagriha to visit the Buddha.

 Foreigners making a dedication to the Great Stupa at Sanchi.

 Cave temples

-Between the 2nd century BCE and 2nd century CE under Satavahanas, several Buddhist caves propped up along the coastal areas of Maharashtra and these cave temples were decorated with Satavahana era sculptures and hence not only some of the earliest art depictions, but evidence of ancient Indian architecture.
+Between the 2nd century BCE and the 2nd century CE, under the Satavahanas, several Buddhist caves propped up along the coastal areas of Maharashtra, and these cave temples were decorated with Satavahana era sculptures and hence not only some of the earliest art depictions, but also evidence of ancient Indian architecture.